AAsteriskz7/SignalCore/README.md

 - Paste a long document (e.g., a Wikipedia article, research paper, or technical documentation)
 - Enter a question about the content
 - Click "Query Full Document" to see the baseline
-- Click "Query Optimized Document" to see Signal-Core in action
+- Click "Query Optimized Document" to see SignalCore in action
 - Compare the answers and token savings!

 ### Quick Test